 New boilers must conduct a tune-up within 13, 25, or 61 months of start-up depending on their fuel source subcategory, if they are designated as limited use, and the boiler capacity.

 What requirements do I have for my boiler?

 Major source boilers are also subject to performance testing and a one-time energy assessment depending the age, capacity, and fuel-type category.
 If you are unsure whether you are subject to these requirements, select from either “New” or “Existing” from the fuel categories listed below for details on your specific requirements.

 This list does not encompass all categories of boilers and fuel types.
-Please reference Table 1 and Table 2 for emission limits for Stokers, Sloped grate, Fluidized bed, Suspension burners, Dutch oven, Fuel cell units, and Hybrid suspension grate boilers
+Please reference Table 1 and Table 2 of Subpart DDDDD for emission limits for Stokers, Sloped grate, Fluidized bed, Suspension burners, Dutch oven, Fuel cell units, and Hybrid suspension grate boilers

-A revised notice of applicability must be submitted within 30 days of a change in fuel category.
+A revised notice of applicability, per 40 CFR 63.7545, must be submitted within 30 days of a change in fuel category.
 Natural gas or refinery gas (Gas 1 Fuel) boilers that have liquid fuel for back up maintain their category of Natural or refinery gas if they limit their usage of liquid fuel to 48 hours or less per year and use liquid fuel during a period of gas curtailment or supply interruption.

-If you use back-up fuels other than Gas 1 Fuels (natural gas or refinery gas), you must submit a Notification of Alternative Fuel Use within 48 hours of the declaration of each period of natural gas curtailment or supply interruption as per 40 CFR 63.7745(f).
+If you use back-up fuels other than Gas 1 Fuels (natural gas or refinery gas), you must submit a notification of alternative fuel use within 48 hours of the declaration of each period of natural gas curtailment or supply interruption as per 40 CFR 63.7545(f).